 Above is a comment from a resident of the Great River Terrace Housing Facility which provides apartments for 22 individuals in the community who have experienced persistent homelessness or may be struggling with addiction or mental health issues.

 Where does the social fabric of community get sewn together?
 How do we connect with each other in a welcoming, egalitarian way?
 What role can art play in these questions?

-River Gallery School of Art has been forging new partnerships in the Brattleboro community over the past 5 months through their Art for Social Change grant, funded by the Thomas Thompson Trust and the Kahn-Mason Foundation.
+River Gallery School of Art has been forging new partnerships in the Brattleboro community over the past year through their Art for Social Change Program.

 River Gallery School has always had a robust scholarship program to help insure that children and adults can participate in their programs, regardless of their ability to pay the full class tuition.
 But this grant has taken them to another level of offering completely free art classes and workshops to different areas of the Brattleboro community.

 Over the last few months the school has:

 - Started a free weekly acrylic painting classes at Great River Terrace, a new transitional housing facility in Brattleboro.